UNC-Libraries/SCTS-Documentation/How to Proceed.md

 Writings, so there is no overall series description for it.
 In other collections, you might establish a series and subseries for which it is more appropriate to provide an overall description of the series and list the contents of the subseries without additional description.

+**Sequence of Series**

+It would be grand to have hard and fast rules governing the sequence in which series and subseries appear.
+However, collections contain such a wide variety of materials and types of materials are of varying degrees of significance within collections, so no predetermined order would be satisfactory in all cases.

+Still, some guidelines can be established.
+Chief among these is to sequence series in order of research value.
+Displaying a collection's strengths assists researchers in determining a collection's potential value to their work.
+You will find that in a great number of collections the correspondence series contains the most valuable research materials.
+In these cases, the correspondence series comes first, followed by other series in descending order of importance.
+Sometimes, however, another series will take precedence over correspondence.
+In the Walker Percy Papers (#4294), Series 1.
+Novels and Series 2.
+Other Works come before correspondence.

+UNIVERSITY ARCHIVES: In many collections, the first series is called Administrative Files or General Files.
+These files pertain to the overall administration or operation of the department that created the records; they include administrative correspondence, annual reports, budget documents, and self- studies, among other materials.
+The other series are based on specific function or activities of the department, such as Collections or Programs.

+For series and subseries not determined by type of material or format, choose an order that clearly displays the collection's contents.
+If there is a series that is obviously more significant within the collection than the others, place it up front.
+If no single series stands out, ordering the series alphabetically by series title is a quite satisfactory arrangement.
+Collections of organizational records: the sequence of series usually follows that of the files as maintained by the organization.
+Sequence may also be related to the organization's structure.
+Alphabetical and/or chronological series ordering may come into play depending on the materials present.

+You can explain the overall arrangement scheme, including the sequencing of series, in the scope and content section of the finding aid.
+There are many reasons for maintaining (or even creating) somewhat odd arrangement schemes.
+If this happens in your collection, you owe researchers an explanation.
+However, remember that the more logical your series ordering, the easier your collection will be for you to describe and for researchers to use.

+**Files**

 # 4. Describing